devopsEngr/Technical-Exercise/README.md

 - Builds and packages a SpringBoot app with a '/hello' endpoint returning '200 OK'.
 - Packages the app using Docker, pushes it to AWS ECR
 - Provisions AWS infrastructure with Terraform
-- Deploys app to EC2 (via Auto Scaling Group) in a private Subnet, fronted by a public ALB.
+- Deploys app to EC2 (via Auto Scaling Group) in a private Subnet, fronted by a public LB.

 ---